 - The Artist’s Way (1992) By, Julia Cameron – Something of a spiritual, creative journey of self awareness.

 - Feeling at Home: Defining Who You Are and How You Want to Live (1999) By, Alexandra Stoddard – Can’t get enough.

 - Shabby Chic (1996) By, Rachel Ashwell – There’s so much of Rachel’s first book that had me sleeping with it for months.
 I have all of her books, have read them cover to cover, love her evolution of style, but this book is still my favorite.

 - Organizing From the Inside Out (1998) By, Julie Morgenstern – I randomly read all sorts of books about organizing your life, from physical items to your thoughts and actions.
 This is one of the best.

-In looking at this list, I’m realizing that I only have one listed from this century.
+In looking at this list, I’m realizing that I only have two listed from this century.
 Wow, that makes me feel old.
 However, the fact that these have stood the test of time, especially when the internet puts any information at your fingertips, should really say something.
-My current faves to mention are: Southern Living Style, American Beauty by Thom Filicia, and Style and Simplicity by Ted Kennedy Watson.